Functions should do one thing

 A function in clean code should have a clear purpose and perform a single task.
 It should not be responsible for multiple actions or concepts.
 By following this principle, your code becomes more modular, readable, and maintainable.

-πŸ› οΈ How to apply
+πŸ› οΈ How to Apply

 • Each function should have a clear and specific purpose, focusing on a single task. 🎯